 Figure 2.
-SMAP L2SMA baseline soil moisture for one 8-day cycle of June 19-26, 2015.
-The inset shows the L2SMP baseline retrievals (T11930) over the same period.
-Except for a few orbit gaps, they are mostly due to the frozen condition (permanent and dynamic) and failed retrievals (Australia).
+SMAP L2SMA baseline soil moisture for one 8-day cycle of May 19-26, 2015.
+The inset shows the L2SMP baseline retrievals (T12400, with the same color scale) over the same period.
+Retrieval gaps are due to the frozen condition (permanent and dynamic).